SAP/gigya-php-sdk/README.md

 [Learn more](https://help.sap.com/viewer/8b8d6fffe113457094a17701f63e3d6a/GIGYA/en-US/4168a6ba70b21014bbc5a10ce4041860.html)

 ## Description
-The PHP SDK, provides a PHP interface for the Gigya API.
+The PHP SDK provides a PHP interface for the Gigya API.
 The library makes it simple to integrate Gigya services in your PHP application.

 ## Requirements